glapa-grossklag/brainrot/README.md

 | `!`    | Apply the macro where the name is the current cell's value.              |

 * Brainrot's cells are all exactly one octet, i.e., an eight-bit unsigned integer.
 For this reason, addition and subtraction are both defined modulo 256.
 * The tape begins at cell 0 and goes until at least cell 2^16.
 Moving below cell 0 or above the maximum cell results in a syntax error.
 * If any of the following symbols are unmatched, a syntax error occurs: `[`, `]`, `(`, `)`.
+* The file extension on Brainrot source code is typically '.br'.
+A '.bf' extension implies the code is compatible with Brainrot's parent language.

 # Usage